[ Printer Friendly Version ] [ Report Abuse ]

 Samantha did not reply.
 Her eyes drifted towards the ground, staring blankly at nothing in particular.
 Remus continued to lead her down the length of the hall.

-"I've got some new gossip," Remus supplied after a few moments of silence.
+"I've got some gossip," Remus supplied after a few moments of silence.

 Samantha's eyes lit up with curiosity, but she didn't look up from the ground.
 While she was thoroughly intrigued by the idea of new gossip, she remained silent.
 She was upset that Remus decided to ditch her and sat with her enemies, mainly Isabelle, instead of suffering through James' idiotic moment with her.

-When she didn't immediately respond, Remus stopped walking and let go of her.
+When she didn't immediately respond, Remus stopped walking.

 Samantha jerked to a stop.